PokemonAutomation/SwSh-Arduino/Documentation/SerialPrograms/ShinyHuntAutonomous-Overworld.md

 - When a shiny is encountered, this program will save a video of the encounter.
 - This program will keep track of encounter statistics.

 This program is still in development.
 All features are subject to change.
 The program currently does not work in Glimwood Tangle.
-If you want to hunt authentic Sinistea, do to the Old Cemetery in the Crown Tundra.
+If you want to hunt authentic Sinistea, go to the Old Cemetery in the Crown Tundra.

 **Demo Video:** https://cdn.discordapp.com/attachments/755635697737531544/828071762595807282/2021-04-03_19-50-51.mp4